Tutorial: Uploading a file

 group.

-After Docker loads the image and the Transfer Agent starts up, you'll see output like this:
+After Docker loads the image and the MASV Agent starts up, you'll see output like this:

 curl --head --request GET http://localhost:8080/api/v1/login